Anton Bruhin: One or Several Pipes?

 As we descend deeper into Bruhin’s universe, Malevich’s squares become wood blocks and pixels.
 In the nineties, Bruhin started experimenting with mosaic and sculpture, evoking a proto-digital world.
 His original Holzobjekt (wooden object) was styled as a monkey skull, inspired by Emmett Williams’s Out of Africa, a performance with an inflatable gorilla, which Williams staged multiple times in the 90s.
 Decades later, Holzobjekt variations proliferate as pareidolic totems; I’s become eyes and stairs become tongues, as Bruhin exhausts all possibilities of the design.
 Meanwhile, the series Hice for Weiss—a play on the irregular English conjugation of mouse to mice, here pluralizing ‘house’ as ‘hice’—collects over seven hundred 101 × 158 pixel drawings produced in Microsoft Paint (using a mouse!).
 Hice for Weiss, Bruhin’s second series to use the computer, builds his signature linguistic playfulness into a digital reprisal of his early ballpoint ink ‘stoner-drawings.’
 Creating endless visions and variations on a theme via a reduced palette, Bruhin views restraint not as a limitation, but rather an opening for limitless creative potential.
 A relentless explorer of new forms, Bruhin himself put it best when he said: “Agriculturally speaking, I don’t produce monoculture.”

 Anton Bruhin is an interdisciplinary artist based in Zurich, who emerged in the late 1970s and ‘80s alongside a generation of Swiss conceptual artists like David Weiss, Markus Raetz, and Jean-Frédéric Schnyder.
 In the mid-sixties, Bruhin attended Class F+F, an art and design course led by Serge Stauffer and Hansjörg Mattmüller at the Kunstgewerbeschule (now the Zurich University of the Arts), which became legendary after a clash between students and administrators led to the formation of the independent F+F Schule für Kunst und Design.
-During this time, Bruhin began producing performances such as Hungerstreik (for Joseph Beuys) and self-publishing books on April-Verlag.
+During this time, Bruhin began producing performances such as Hungerstreik (for Joseph Beuys) and self-publishing books through April-Verlag.
 In 1968, Bruhin produced his ‘hippy-record,’ the album Vom Goldabfischer (Boing, 1970), a psychedelic folk freakout in which he played trümpi (more commonly known as the Jew’s harp) and homemade instruments alongside the guitarist Stephan Wittwer.
 It wasn’t long before Bernard Stollman, founder of the record label ESP-Disk, discovered Vom Goldabfischer, likely through Bruhin’s involvement with the Swiss counterculture magazine HOTCHA!.
 Stollman solicited a new record from Bruhin and Wittwer, but unfortunately, the label went bankrupt before the tapes arrived in New York.
 Still, Bruhin’s free-associative, nonsense lyrics would find analogues in his visual practice, notably his pen and ink drawings, and even his impending literary experiments.

 In the seventies, when happenings and Fluxus performances were sweeping Europe, Bruhin was attending the guest lecture program at Kunstgewerbeschule.
 There he encountered German-language experimental poets like André Thomkins, a painter and author of German palindromes, and Anastasia Bitzos, an early compiler of sound poetry.
 Through Bitzos’s lectures, he also learned of Ernst Jandl’s reverse lipograms, poems where each word must contain a particular letter.
 These formal experiments with language would leave a lasting impression on Bruhin’s own work.
 Later in the ‘70s, he developed the sound poem Rotomotor, an ‘Idiotikon (vernacular dictionary) of the Swiss-German dialect.’
 Rather than organize the words alphabetically, Bruhin ordered them by sound, setting the constraint that each word in the sequence must differ from its predecessor by just one letter—i.e., “fründ, gründ, grind, rind, find…” Originally written in Zurich in 1976, Rotomotor was performed several times and eventually published, alongside the material recorded for ESP-Disk, as Neun Improvisierte Stücke 1974/Rotomotor 1978 (Sunrise, 1978).